minh-v/hackernews-back/README.md

 docker-compose up
 ```

-#### To use the hasura console
+To use the hasura console:
 ```
 cd hackernews-hasura
-# in hasura dir
 hasura console
 ```
-Console will be availible at localhost:9695
+Console will be available at localhost:9695

 <!-- To initialize the tables and metadata:
 ```